mdn/kuma/docs/installation-vagrant.rst

 -  See :doc:`development <development>` for tips not specific to vagrant.

--  Edit files as usual on your host machine; the current directory is mounted via NFS at /home/vagrant/src within the VM.
-Update should be reflected without any action on your part.

 -  Useful vagrant sub-commands::

        vagrant ssh     # Connect to the VM via ssh